This activity is designed to change: Competence, Performance. 2 hr(s)

 Audience and Accreditation

-A letter of completion for up to 2 hour(s) is available.
+A letter of completion for 2 hours is available.

 A score of 70% on the post-test is required to complete the activity.